sherlocked0627/Taichi-action-recognition-and-segmentation/action segmentation/Tai_Chi_Action_Segmentation/README.md

-## Tai Chi Action Segmentation

-Skeleton-based Tai Chi Action Segmentation Using Trajectory Primitives and Content
+# Skeleton-based Tai Chi Action Segmentation Using Trajectory Primitives and Content